Paternity leave and pay

 Enhanced paternity leave

-If you wish, you can have enhanced paternity leave arrangements to attract and retain employees.
+If you wish, you can have enhanced paternity leave arrangements, which are more generous than the statutory entitlements, to attract and retain employees.

 For example, you could allow all employees to take paternity leave - regardless of their length of service.